Short URL for this page:

 Proofreading

-As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend: Qui scribit, bis legit.
+As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend: Qui scribit, bis legit.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)
 My transcription has been minutely proofread.
 In the table of contents above, the chapters are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The edition I followed was very well proofread, with only six typographical errors I could find; since they are trivial, I made the corrections, merely marking them with a dotted underscore like this: as elsewhere on my site, glide your cursor over the underscored words to read what was actually printed.
 Bullets before measurements provide conversions to metric, e.g., 10 miles.